What is International Humanitarian Law?

 • the risks of escalation they create.

 Anti-personnel landmines: Anti-personnel mines are munitions that are designed to incapacitate, injure or kill people.
-Anti-personnel mines are illegal as a result of the Ottawa Treaty and the overwhelming evidence that they act as indiscriminate weapons because, once they are set up, they can’t distinguish between a legitimate military target and a civilian.
-Anti-personnel mines are also dangerous because they can lay dormant for a long time—even decades after an armed conflict has ended.
+Anti-personnel mines are illegal because of the Ottawa Treaty and the overwhelming evidence that they act as indiscriminate weapons once landmines they are set up, they can’t distinguish between a legitimate military target and a civilian.
+Anti-personnel mines are also dangerous because they can lay dormant for a long time—even decades after an armed conflict ends.

 During the 1990s, the International Committee of the Red Cross and National Societies, including the Canadian Red Cross, joined the International Campaign to Ban Landmines in encouraging states to prohibit the use of anti-personnel landmines.
 The Canadian government backed the campaign and galvanized support for the signing of the 1997 Ottawa Treaty.
 The terms of the treaty establish a comprehensive ban on anti-personnel mines and prohibit the development, production, stockpiling and transfer, as well as the destruction and clearance of existing stockpiles and mined areas.